samkusin/clemens_iigs/docs/Plan.md

 ## DONE

+* Enable custom logic for card slot reads/writes since different cards map registers to their dedicated page instead of at $c0xx
 * Remove ClemensDrive dependencies on WOZ and 2IMG (ClemensNibbleDisk)
   * Serializer changes with new ClemensNibbleDisk and has_disk field for ClemensDrive